tschiemer/sqmix-mitm/README.md

 |                                     | --> TCP data: what' s your version?: 7f0100000000                                                      |                              |
 |                                     | <-- TCP data: I use (version 1.5.10r4132 ..... build: release?): 7f020c000000 0201050a2410000000040000 |                              |
 |                                     | < Many more initialization messages sent around, typically initialized by client. >                    |                              |

+### Keep-Alive

+The Client sends a keep-alive message every sec to the mixer through UDP with data `7f0500000000`.

+The Mixer sends an identical message every sec.

+It is yet unclear what info the client uses to decice where (and if) to send such a keep-alive message.
+Seemingly the test clients do not send any UDP data (or keep alives).
+But it is known that the mixer sends its own MAC address(es?) and its IP in a message every second (data.len == 165 && offset == 101).

 ### Some documented messages